“Raising awareness of and educating Canadians on the current state of reconciliation in Canada”

-The mission of Indigenous Watchdog is to contribute to and help sustain the national conversation on reconciliation by delivering relevant quality information on Indigenous issues to educate, inform and ultimately transform the dialogue between Indigenous and non – Indigenous Canadians.
+The mission of Indigenous Watchdog is to deliver relevant quality information on Indigenous issues to educate, inform and ultimately transform the dialogue between Indigenous and non – Indigenous Canadians into ACTION.
 The initial focus is primarily on the Truth and Reconciliation Commission’s 94 Calls to Action.

 Ultimately, the main question asked is: “Is Reconciliation advancing or not, and if not – why?“

 By curating and delivering substantive, quality information, Indigenous Watchdog will advance reconciliation with all stakeholder groups through a commitment to transparency, accuracy and independence.

 For a “Guide to getting the most out of Indigenous Watchdog”, go to “Perspectives” on the Top Menu Bar.